 We have never declared or paid cash dividends on our capital stock.
 We currently intend to retain all of our future earnings, if any, to finance the growth and development of our business.
-As a result, capital appreciation, if any, of our common stock will be our stockholders' sole source of gain for the foreseeable future.
+In addition, our loan and security agreement with Hercules Capital currently prohibits us from paying dividends on our equity securities, and any future debt agreements may likewise preclude us from paying dividends.
+As a result, capital appreciation, if any, of our common stock will be our stockholders' sole source of gain for the foreseeable future